Kiresorg/Kiresorg.github.io/_posts/2021-09-12-cs-journey.md

 Now, I didn't really need to do a deep dive into the fundamentals of CS to figure that out - I could have just asked my wife when she lasted questioned her good judgement in deciding to be with me; she'd need about 10 milliseconds to come up with at least five examples

 All kidding aside, I figured it was time to take a bit more dedicated run at this - so I've decided to put some accountability at work.
-I'll be steadily working through the CS area, learning and practicing and (hopefully) bettering my understanding as I go - and I'll posting about what I've learned.
+I'll be steadily working through the CS area, learning and practicing and (hopefully) bettering my understanding as I go - and I'll be posting about what I've learned.
 Along the way, I'll try to break down the concepts so they can be easily understood - an ability I do have, thankfully.

 I'd like to have you along for the journey, particularly if you find yourself where I am - you know you can code, and you are even getting paid to do so - but you know there are things you don't know, and it bothers you.